Also known as: IT band syndrome - aftercare and Iliotibial band friction syndrome - aftercare

 Your PT may recommend ways to change the way you exercise to prevent problems.
 You may also be fitted for arch supports (orthotics) to wear in your shoes.

 Once you can do stretching and strengthening exercises without pain, you can gradually begin running or cycling again.
 Slowly build up distance and speed.

 Self-care at Home

 Your PT may give you exercises to do to help stretch your ITB and strengthen your leg muscles.
 Before and after activity:

 The best way for the tendons to heal is to stick to a care plan.
 The more you rest and practice physical therapy, the quicker and better your injury will heal.

-Call your doctor if pain gets worse or doesn't get better in a few weeks.
+Call your health care provider if pain gets worse or does not get better in a few weeks.

 - Review date:

 - C. Benjamin Ma, MD, assistant professor, chief, sports medicine and shoulder service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2008 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.